What You Need:

 - Flat paint brush

 What You Do:

 - Share photographs of outer space with your child.
 You can look up images on the Internet of the solar system, satellites, astronauts, space stations, spaceships and galaxies.
 Also, take a look at artist renderings of aliens or outer space fantasy worlds to jump start her imagination.
-One very fun website to visit is the Nasa Kid's Club.

 - On white paper have your child color her version of outer space using crayons.
 She should use vivid colors and press down hard with the crayons—solid shapes without any paper showing through will give the best results.

 - Scoop out some black paint onto a paint palette and check its consistency.
 If it's thick, add a little bit of water.
 The paint should be similar to the consistency of hot chocolate.